jina-ai/jina/README.md

 bash ./make-doc.sh serve 8080
 ```

-The documentation is now available via browser at `http://0.0.0.0:8080/`.
+The documentation is then available via browser at `http://0.0.0.0:8080/`.

 ## License